Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 2-3 m. sun till shadow hardy between -20/-25°C

--denudata 'Lancaster 2' Different clone but nearly the same as number 1 New Generation.
+-denudata 'Lancaster 2' Different clone but looks nearly the same as number 1.
+New Generation.

 Height 2-3 m. sun till shadow hardy between -20/-25°C

 -denudata 'Xian 2' Young culms with wider branching.
-Powerful growing, in the sun the branches can get reddish.
+A powerful grower.
+In the sun the branches can get reddish.
 New Generation!
 Introduced by Kimmei.

 -demissa F Long narrow leaves and thicker canes.
 Introduced by Kimmei.